emissary-ingress/emissary/reference/core/ambassador.md

 ### gRPC HTTP/1.1 bridge (`enable_grpc_http11_bridge`)

-Ambassador supports bridging HTTP/1.1 clients to backend gRPC servers.
-When an HTTP/1.1 connection is opened and the request content type is `application/grpc`, Ambassador will buffer the response and translate into gRPC requests.
+Ambassador Edge Stack supports bridging HTTP/1.1 clients to backend gRPC servers.
+When an HTTP/1.1 connection is opened and the request content type is `application/grpc`, Ambassador Edge Stack will buffer the response and translate into gRPC requests.
 For more details on the translation process, see the [Envoy gRPC HTTP/1.1 bridge documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_filters/grpc_http1_bridge_filter.html).
 This setting can be enabled by setting `enable_grpc_http11_bridge: true`.

 ### gRPC-Web (`enable_grpc_web`)

 gRPC-Web is a protocol built on gRPC that extends the benefits of gRPC to the browser.
 The gRPC-Web specification requires a server-side proxy to translate between gRPC-Web requests and gRPC backend services.
-Ambassador can serve as the service-side proxy for gRPC-Web when `enable_grpc_web: true` is set.
+Ambassador Edge Stack can serve as the service-side proxy for gRPC-Web when `enable_grpc_web: true` is set.

 ### HTTP/1.0 support (`enable_http10`)